 Quail Brook Golf Course opened in 1982 and is considered to be one of the top public courses in Central New Jersey.
-We will host a qualifying round on June 27th for the NJSGA Men’s Public Links Championships and we are also hosting a 2017 NJSIAA Sectional High School Championship on May 15th.
-This has happened multiple times for the Metropolitan Golf Assoc., the New Jersey State Golf Association, and the NJSIAA as well as hosting Conference and County Championships.
+We hosted a qualifying round for the NJSGA Men’s Public Links Championships and we also hosted a 2017 NJSIAA Sectional High School Championship.
+This has happened multiple times for the Metropolitan Golf Assoc., the New Jersey State Golf Association, and the NJSIAA as well as hosting Conference and County Championships for local High Schools.

 Edmund B. Ault designed Quail Brook along with his son Brian and Tom Clark.
 This trio, along with Bill Love, designed the original layout at the TPC of Avenel in Potomac, Maryland in the mid 1980s.

 Quail Brook plays at 6,630 yards and par 72 (36-36) from the longest of four sets of tees.
 This tree-lined layout features a gently rolling front nine and a tighter, hillier back nine.
 There are five par fours of 400 yards or longer from the back tees.
 The longest and most difficult of these is the 18th, a 455-yard uphill dogleg right par four where the tee shot must be threaded between trees down the right side and a large bunker on the left.

 Quail Brook’s well-bunkered greens come in a variety of shapes and sizes.
 Quite a few are narrow but deep, others are wide but shallow, and some are just plain large.
 Different hole positions dramatically alter the way the holes play.

 Quail Brook is located at 625 New Brunswick Road in Franklin Township, about five minutes from Route 287.
 There is a practice range (Yellow Balls only) with a practice sand bunker and a putting green.
 NO CHIPPING ALLOWED

 Golf merchandise and vending machines are available in the clubhouse.